spapicchio/QATCH/README.md

 * ***How does it work?*** Given a pandas dataframe as input, it generates a testing checklist for Question Answering and Semantic Parsing.
 * ***More specifically?*** A query generation algorithm crafts tests by means of the expressive power of SQL.
 * ***Ok cool, that's it?*** To evaluate the model's predictions, we propose 5 new metrics intra and inter tuple.
+* ***Where can I check the results?*** The generated tests along with the predictions and the metric scores can be downloaded [here](https://drive.google.com/uc?export=download&id=1_z8N52QNAHnxpHv54VhbvYu7DbKV6QRv).
+This is to prevent the costly generation of test results with the openAI API and to build trust in our results.
  <figure style="text-align:center">
   <img src="https://github.com/spapicchio/repository-images/blob/master/QATCH/fullPipeline.png">
 </figure>